peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * This^exponent.
 Signals the flag FlagInvalid and returns NaN if this object and exponent are both 0; or if this value is less than 0 and the exponent either has a fractional part or is infinity.
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter <code>ctx</code> is null or the precision is unlimited (the context's Precision property is 0), and the exponent has a fractional part.
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter <code>
+ ctx</code> is null or the precision is unlimited (the context's Precision property is 0), and the exponent has a fractional part.

 ### Pow
-    public EDecimal Pow(int exponentSmall, EContext ctx) Raises this object&#x27;s value to the given exponent.
+    public EDecimal Pow​(int exponentSmall, EContext ctx) Raises this object&#x27;s value to the given exponent.

 **Parameters:**